What is a dental crown?

 Dr. Mendoza, Frisco Cosmetic Dentsity also offers treatment options for the restoration and replacement of broken/chipped crowns.
 You can discuss your options in tooth replacement with the team at Lake Pointe Dental and select your preferred treatment based on your case and budget.

-Please take a moment to watch our video on a Dental Crown procedure.
+Please take a moment to watch our video on a Dental Crown procedure, click on one of the links below.